pingcap/docs/tools/dm-relay-log.md

 ---
-title: DM Relay Log
+title: Data Migration Relay Log
 summary: Learn the directory structure, initial synchronization rules and data purge of DM relay logs.
 category: tools
 ---

-# DM Relay Log
+# Data Migration Relay Log

-The DM relay log consists of a set of numbered files containing events that describe database changes, and an index file that contains the names of all used relay log files.
+The Data Migration (DM) relay log consists of a set of numbered files containing events that describe database changes, and an index file that contains the names of all used relay log files.

 After DM-worker is started, it automatically synchronizes the upstream binlog to the local configuration directory (the default synchronization directory is `<deploy_dir>/relay_log` if DM is deployed using `DM-Ansible`).
 When DM-worker is running, it synchronizes the upstream binlog to the local file in real time and Syncer, a processing unit of DM-worker, reads the the binlog events of the local relay log, transforms these events to SQL statements, and then applies these statements to the downstream database.